AbhinavMathod/CRUD-API/readme.md

-To create a simple RESTful API using nodejs,expressjs,mongoDB and simple javascript.
+A simple RESTful API using nodejs,expressjs,mongoDB and simple javascript.
-Name : Abhinav Nagaraj
-NUID : 001341367
 Technologies used :
 Nodejs
 Expressjs